 Based on BMW 328 Gran Turismo i xDrive

 BMW's compact 3 Series is the luxury automaker's bread-and-butter model.
-It's available as a sedan, hatchback (Gran Turismo) or wagon, and numerous drivetrains are offered including hybrid and diesel versions.
-The five-seat 3 Series comes with rear- or all-wheel drive and competes...
+It's available as a sedan, Gran Turismo hatchback or wagon.
+Numerous drivetrains are offered, including hybrid and diesel versions.
+The five-seat 3 Series comes with rear- or all-wheel drive and competes with...
 Read Full Report